BRADENTON, Fla. - With each call, Manatee County EMS prepares for medical emergencies, but getting to each call safely brings its own challenges.

 The course is designed to test their driving skills.

-Manatee County ambulance drivers take road training courses
+Manatee County EMS crews take road training courses

 "Within the course, it teaches them how the vehicle will maneuver, and speed is not the option.
 Slow and safe is the way to go," said Deputy Chief Regis.